Computational Foundations for Strategic Coopetition: Formalizing Interdependence and Complementarity: Empirical Validation: The Samsung-Sony S-LCD Joint Venture

 We test whether results hold across different endowment scales $e \in \{10, 25, 50, 100, 200\}$ to verify the parameterization is not scale-dependent.

 Figure~\ref{fig:slcd_rescaling} presents rescaling analysis results.

-\textbf{Results}: Figure~\ref{fig:slcd_rescaling} confirms scale robustness: cooperation increase remains approximately 81\% across all endowment levels tested, with coefficient of variation < 3\%.
-However, absolute action levels and validation scores remain similar to Experiment Set A. The hybrid approach combining high gamma with quadratic costs achieves score 20/60, not improving on the power function baseline.
+\textbf{Results}: Figure~\ref{fig:slcd_rescaling} confirms scale robustness: cooperation increase remains approximately 166\% across all endowment levels tested, with coefficient of variation < 3\%.
+The power function parameterization is scale-invariant, validating that the framework's predictions do not depend on arbitrary scaling choices.